kiraoyd/Almost-Died-Today/README.md

 Once logged in, the landing page displays a visual representation for the asteroid which came closest to earth on today's date, or barring the existence of one today, the most recent asteroid close encounter.
 You will also be greeted with a congradulatory survival message.

+The frontend is built with HTML Tera Templates, CSS, and terrible free stock images sourced directly from the internet.

-Features still to be implemented:
+#### Features still to be implemented:

 - Implement user/admin role distinctions
 - Provide logout functionality
 - Place the NASA API query on a timed fetch.
 - Render a completely different page style if no asteroid near miss is found within the last week.

 ## To Run